 Contributor Columns

 Finally, you have contributor columns.
-When you pitch to be a contributor, you are pitching a âcolumnâ or series in which you plan to write regularly about one specific industry or topic.
-These articles can be explanatory essays, opinion editorials, or a mix or both.
+When you pitch to be a contributor, you are pitching a one-off story or series in which you plan to write about a specific industry or topic.
+These articles can be explanatory essays, opinion editorials or a mix or both.

 - The vision and purpose of your column.